We do not sell this product at present

 Uses of Midzol Injection

-Midzol 10mg Injection is used for conscious sedation during diagnostic or therapeutic procedures, Anesthesia and sedation in intensive care unit (ICU).
+Midzol 10mg Injection is used for anesthesia, sedation in intensive care unit (ICU) and conscious sedation during diagnostic or therapeutic procedures.

 Side effects of Midzol Injection